mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 Authentication | Access Token Expiry | 5,000 mins
 Security | Allow access to | All Users

-#### Step 2: Contact iManage support for OAuth credentials ####
+#### Step 3: Authroize the OAuth Client ####
-Create a ticket to iManage support to get your Client_id and Client_secret for this iManage application to set up the iManage Cloud connection in Microsoft 365 admin center.

-Enter the client ID (Unique identifier) and Secret to connect to your instance.
-After connecting, use an iManage NRTADMIN account credential to authenticate permission to crawl.
+Enter the Client ID and Client Secret to authorize the client application to connect to your instance.
+Please use an iManage NRTADMIN account credential to authorize the application in the browser popup window.

 ### 4. Roll out to limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
 To know more about limited rollout, [click here](staged-rollout-for-graph-connectors.md).